Burwell, St Mary's Church

 St Mary's was under the patronage of Ramsey Abbey until the Reformation.
 After the abbey was dissolved by Henry VIII, the last abbot, John de Warboys, lived out his days at the parsonage in Burwell.
 According to the terms of his will, he left a sizeable gift of money to the church, and he was buried in St Mary's, where a brass in the chancel floor commemorates his life.

-The church is composed of an aisled nave, a chancel with crypt, north and south porches, south west vestry, and a west tower.
+The church is composed of an aisled nave, a chancel with crypt, north and south porches, south-west vestry, and a west tower.
 The material is a mix of stones, flint, and rubble, dressed with limestone, while the interior is of clunch.
 The tower is very striking, with an external polygonal stair turret at the southwest corner.

 The timber roof is carved with fanciful figures of gryphons, elephants, tigers, camels, eagles, and similar exotic beasts.
-It is clear that the woodcarvers had no real idea what the animals were supposed to look like, but the result is a delight.
+It is clear that the woodcarvers had no real idea of what the animals were supposed to look like, but the result is a delight.

 The roof of the chancel is a delicious piece of woodcarver's art, with wonderfully carved timbers and corbels depicting angels, saints, and earthly kings.